thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/mobile-qr-code.md

 application-settings-custom:
     0:
         image: /images/user-guide/ui/qr-code/mobile-app-qr-code-widget-settings-3-pe.png
-        title: 'If you want to use your custom application, switch to custom settings.
-Here, you should fill in the required application credentials for Android and iOS apps.'
+        title: 'If you prefer to use your custom application, switch to the custom settings and input the necessary application credentials for your Android and iOS apps.'

 disable-platforms:
     0: